How to Stop Comfort Nursing at Night

 What do you do if he doesn’t have a particular pattern or regular times that he cries?
 Take the average of the times he has woken up the past few nights and stick to those times.

 Let’s say you feed him twice a night for 20 minutes each.
 On the first night, feed him like you usually do.
-Then the next night, decrease the amount by two minutes each nursing session (in this example, feed him for 18 minutes each breastfeeding session).
+Then the next night, decrease the amount by two minutes for each nursing session (in this example, feed him for 18 minutes each session).
 On the third night, feed him for 16 minutes each, and so forth.

 And finally, you’ll want to make up for that “lost” milk by giving him what you had decreased the following day.
-Since you fed him twice for 18 minutes each, you can increase two of his daytime feeds by two minutes.
+Since you fed him twice for 18 minutes each, you can increase two of his daytime feeds by two minutes each.
 That way, he can adjust to taking in his calories during the day (and sleeping through the night).

 5. Comfort in other ways